-In healthcare, a tremendous amount of responsibility is given to both nurses and CNAs.
-Communicating effectively is perhaps the most important.
+In health care, a tremendous amount of responsibility is given to both nurses and CNAs.
+Effective communication in nursing is perhaps the most important responsibility.
 The ability to communicate might not come naturally for all.
-Actively listening is a must for any healthcare professional, but that’s just the start.
+Actively listening is a must for any health care professional, but that’s just the start.

 1. Practice Active Listening

-Listening is a skill, but not everyone has learned how to do it effectively.
-And it happens to be extremely important for successful communication, so learning how to listen effectively is essential to proper patient care.
+Listening is a skill, but not everyone knows how to do it effectively.
+And it happens to be extremely important for successful communication in nursing, so learning how to listen effectively is essential to proper patient care.